tekknolagi/tekknolagi.github.com/_posts/2024-10-15-type-inference.md

 ## What is Damas-Hindley-Milner?

-Damas-Hindley-Milner (HM) is a type system for the lambda calculus (later adapted for Standard ML and the ML-family languages) with parametric polymorphism, aka generic functions.
+Damas-Hindley-Milner (HM) is a type system for Standard ML and the ML-family languages with parametric polymorphism, aka generic functions.
 It sits at a sweet spot in PL design: the type system is quite expressive, and there are well known type inference algorithms that require absolutely no annotations from the programmer.

 It seems to have been discovered independently multiple times over the years, but the most famous papers are the [original][original-milner] (PDF) by Milner